sbotzek/concurrent-city-chronicles/README.md

 # Concurrent City Chronicles

-A work-in-progress exploration of concurrency design and performance, built around a minimal 40x40 tile city simulator where residents satisfy four basic needs: sleep, food, work, and play.
+This project is a simple city simulator for comparing concurrency designs and performance across languages.

+## Features
+- ASCII city grid
+- Pops with needs: food, work, play, sleep
+- Four location types: home, job, park, diner
+- Each tile holds at most one pop
+- Pops move to fulfill needs